 Hundreds of people die from carbon monoxide poisoning every year, and thousands of others suffer dizziness, severe headache, and nausea.
 The most common symptom of carbon monoxide poisoning is headache.
 However, symptoms may also include dizziness, chest pain, nausea, and vomiting.
 In severe cases, people can become increasingly irritable, agitated and confused, eventually becoming lethargic and lapsing into unconsciousness.
-Everyone is at risk, however, people with low red blood cell counts, heart or respiratory ailments as well as infants are at higher risk.
+Everyone is at risk; however, people with health problems, seniors, pregnant women, and infants are at higher risk.

 If you suspect carbon monoxide poisoning:

 - Leave your home

 - Call your the New York City Poison Control Center: 212-POISONS (212-764-7667)